Recap / The Simpsons S 21 E 8 O Brother Where Bart Thou

 - Continuity Nod: This isn't the first time Bart replaced a woman's birth control pills with Tic-Tacs (only they're called "Tac-Tics" here).

 - Outnumbered Sibling/Reality Ensues/Siblings Wanted: Bart starts feeling the first trope in this episode, but when he tries convincing his parents to have another kid and explains to Marge why he wants a brother so badly, his mom, although she feels sorry for Bart, explains that she and Homer are fine with just three kids.
-She also points out that even if they do end having another baby, it might end up be another girl instead of a boy (resulting in Bart possibly having three sisters).
+She also points that even if they ever do end up having another baby, said baby might end up be another girl instead of a boy, resulting in Bart having three sisters.
 This is what ultimately leads to the third trope, for when Bart tries adopting an orphan boy as his brother.

 - Later, Charlie (the orphan acting as Bart's brother) is adopted by a couple with six daughters.